centGeek/DormConnect/README.md

 #### Project Structure

-Create a folder for your group’s module inside the `dormcorrect` directory.
+Create a folder for your group’s module inside the `dormConnect` directory.
 Within this folder, organize your code according to functionality by creating the following package structure:
 ```
-dormcorrect/
+dormConnect/
     └── <dorm>/
         ├── controllers/
         ├── repositories/